ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 Before continuing, we've got some important news to share with you from Project Loved HQ:

 - As of the start of this year, the process of picking maps for Loved in the osu! game mode has been completely revamped, involving a streamlined set of beatmap categories, rules, and guidelines that mappers and captains need to follow.
-If you're interested to know more about what has changed, then consider reading [this page] (LINK).
+If you're interested to know more about what has changed, then consider reading [the Project Loved wiki page](/wiki/Community/Project_Loved).

 - Ding ding!
 A delivery of *two* new Project Loved Team members has arrived!
 Featuring [Blushing](https://osu.ppy.sh/users/5927823), who will assist with making sure that all descriptions are clear from any sneaky blunders, and [Civil oath](https://osu.ppy.sh/users/3216107), who will make sure that all backgrounds comply with osu!'s rules and standards.
 Please take a moment to give them a heartwarming welcome!